-1950s men’s tuxedos, eveningwear or formalwear entered a new age of color, texture, and casual style.
-That is not to say that formality was gone, it certainly was not, but that relaxed fashion was moving from day to night adding color, cut and lightness to traditional evening attire.
-For the man in the 1950s there were fewer rules governing how to dress for certain formal occasions.
+1950s men’s tuxedos, eveningwear, and formalwear entered a new age of color, texture, and casual style.
+That is not to say that formality was gone, it certainly was not, but that relaxed fashion was moving from day to night, adding color, cut, and lightness to traditional evening attire.
+For the man in the 1950s, there were fewer rules governing how to dress for certain formal occasions.
 Weddings and political gatherings called for the most formal morning suits or black tie dress.
-Dinner parties, theater, dancing and general evening attire turned to semi-formal black, white or colored dinner jackets in the new relaxed fit.
+Dinner parties, theater, dancing, and general evening attire turned to semi-formal black, white, or colored dinner jackets in the new relaxed fit.

 1950s Semi-Formal Evening Jackets

 The 1940s formal look for men went through a reduction in both layers and tailored fit as a result of Wartime austerity.
-The new look had a natural shoulder, long jacket, lose one or two button closure and lighter materials.
-This fit continued into the 1950s with an even more wide shoulder, straight fitting jacket and wide high waist trousers.
+The new look had a natural shoulder, long jacket, loose one or two button closure, and lighter materials.
+This fit continued into the 1950s with an even wider shoulder, more straight fitting jacket, and wide high waist trousers.
 Replacing a matching vest with a cummerbund increased the comfort level of this semi-formal look.
-The result was an effortless easy-going style.
+The result was an effortless, easy-going style.